-Students in pursuit of the Master of Engineering, Master of Science, and Doctor of Philosophy degrees are expected to complete at least the minimum hourly requirement each term and to maintain an acceptable academic grade point average.
+Students in pursuit of the Master of Science and Doctor of Philosophy degrees are expected to complete at least the minimum hourly requirement each term and to maintain an acceptable academic grade point average.
 An acceptable GPA is understood to mean 3.00.
 Students who fall below these standards will be considered to be on academic probation.
-Students who remain below this standard for two consecutive terms are subject to termination.
+If a student remains below this standard for two consecutive terms, he/she is subject to termination.

 A Master's degree is expected to be completed within two years and a Ph.D. degree within four calendar years of study.
-The student's progress will be formally assessed by the Supervisory Committee Chair at the end of each term to determine whether the student should be continued in the program and whether the student should continue receiving financial assistance from the department, pending available funds.
+The student's progress will be formally assessed by the Supervisory Committee Chair at the end of each term to determine whether he/she should be continued in the program and whether he/she should continue receiving financial assistance from the department, pending available funds.